 Let’s see how Emirates Vacations deployed chatbots for boosting customer engagement.

-Considering the average CTR for display ads is as low as 0.35%, Emirates Vacations built a chatbot within its display ads.
-The company targeted different visuals and bot sequences based on the page someone’s browsing.
-The engagement rates improved by 87% compared to the click through ads.
+Considering the average CTR for display ads is low with.35%, Emirates Vacations built a chatbot within its display ads.
+The company targets different visuals and bot sequences based on the page someone’s browsing.
+The engagement rates rose 87% since deployment.

 By using the CNN bot, you can choose to read the top stories topic.
 When you choose the stories you like, the bot gets smarter about your preferences and what you want to read.